-- Some Faculty and staff have been approved for occasional access to their individual offices opened during stage one to carry out necessary research and teaching activities on campus.
-They will have access, Monday to Friday, 8:00 am to 6:00 pm. - Moving forward, the Head can approve of more requests for office use so long as physical distancing of 2 metres can be achieved and is managed by the hierarchy of controls, and safety plans should be updated as required.
-Ongoing and additional approved occupants lists and floor plans require to be forwarded to the Faculty of Arts Safety Plan Team for record keeping: - Brett Eaton brett.eaton@ubc.ca - Gerald Vanderwoude Gerald.Vanderwoude@ubc.ca - Ana Policzer ana.policzer@ubc.ca

-- Nick Smolinski nick.smolinski@ubc.ca - Some teaching-stream faculty and research-stream faculty who are teaching during Stage 1 and stage 2 for whom conditions make it impossible to provide classes from home will be permitted to use their office for lectures, so long as the occupant caps are observed and all safety protocols are observed. - Teaching-stream faculty or research-stream faculty who require access to on-campus space to prepare materials for the fall (e.g., making videos for online course production) will also be accommodated by the Head where possible. - In-person group meetings, events or lectures will not be organized in Stage 1.
+- 6. Some faculty and staff have been approved for occasional access to their individual offices to carry out necessary research and teaching activities on campus.
+They will have access, Monday to Friday, 8:00 am to 6:00 pm. - 7.
+Moving forward, the Head can approve requests for office use so long as physical distancing of 2 metres can be achieved and is managed by the hierarchy of controls, and safety plans should be updated as required.
+Ongoing and additional approved occupants lists and floor plans require to be forwarded to the Faculty of Arts Safety Plan Team for record keeping: - Brett Eaton brett.eaton@ubc.ca - Gerald Vanderwoude Gerald.Vanderwoude@ubc.ca - Ana Policzer ana.policzer@ubc.ca - Nick Smolinski nick.smolinski@ubc.ca - 8.
+Some teaching-stream faculty and research-stream faculty who are teaching during Stage 1 and stage 2 for whom conditions make it impossible to provide classes from home will be permitted to use their office for online or video lectures, so long as the occupant caps are observed and all safety protocols are observed. - 9.
+Teaching-stream faculty or research-stream faculty who require access to on-campus space to prepare materials for the fall (e.g., making videos for online course production) will also be accommodated by the Head where possible. - 10.
+In-person group meetings, events or lectures will not be organized in Stage 1.
 Stage 2 will maintain online meeting protocol where ever possible.
-Exception to this guidance occurs where an in-person meeting is determined to be operationally essential and would require appropriate precautions and a space that can accommodate a minimum of 2 metres distance between participants. - See: UBC SRS Meetings and Training Guidance - Where exemptions have been given for a faculty member to access their office, they must not have guests in the office during Stage 1.
-In Stage 2 a safe distance of 2 m must maintained at all times.
+Exception to this guidance occurs where an in-person meeting is determined to be operationally essential and would require appropriate precautions and a space that can accommodate a minimum of 2 metres distance between participants. - 11.
+See: UBC SRS Meetings and Training Guidance - 12.
+Where exemptions have been given for a faculty member to access their office, they must not have guests in the office during Stage 1.
+In Stage 2 a safe distance of 2 m must maintained at all times, masks must be on and time be kept to a minimum.
+A reminder that in person meetings can only occur if deemed essential and non UBC personnel are generally not permitted to attend.

-13. Work Schedule Changes/Creation of Work Pods or Crews or Cohorts
+14. Work Schedule Changes/Creation of Work Pods or Crews or Cohorts

-For those required or wanting to resume work at UBC, detail how you are able to schedule workers (e.g. shifted start/end times) in order to limit contact intensity at any given time at UBC; describe how you may group employees semi-permanently to limit exposure to specialized workers, if applicable.
+For those required or wanting to resume work at UBC, detail how you are able to schedule workers (e.g. shifted start/end times) in order to limit contact intensity at any given time at UBC; describe how you may group employees semi-permanently to limit exposure to specialized workers, if applicable